 We have more than 9,000 suppliers, 63% SMEs.
 Our volume of purchases exceeds 24,200 million euros and 77% we allocate to local companies

 Our Business Principles, Telefónica’s code of ethics, lead us to take on a commitment to sustainability throughout the process of relations with suppliers:

-This commitment is detailed in a policy and is regulated in internal standards and external requirements such as the General Conditions for the supply of goods and products, which outline the ethical, social, environmental and privacy behaviour standards for the supply chain.
+This commitment is detailed and regulated in internal standards and external requirements such as our Supply Chain Sustainability Policy and the General Conditions for the supply of goods and provision of services, which outline the ethical, social, environmental and privacy behaviour standards for the supply chain.
 All of this forms part of our global purchasing model and it is complemented by our commitments to Human Rights and responsible minerals trade.

 Telefónica requires its suppliers to carry out their activities applying similar principles and respecting existing laws and regulations in the countries in which they operate.
 To make them aware of the importance of being aligned, we use communication, dialogue — through forums — and training.

-Telefónica belongs to JAC (Joint Audit Committee), the association of telecom operators for the realization of common audits to critical suppliers
+Telefónica belongs to JAC (Joint Audit Cooperation), the association of telecom operators for the realization of common audits to critical suppliers

-If a supplier does not reach the required level or is not able to provide the information requested, an internal process is started, with different phases and tools, in order to reach an agreement with that supplier so that it meets our requirements.
-In extreme cases, if this is not feasible, and depending on the agreement reached, relations are suspended until it has demonstrated that it has corrected the situation and has reached the required levels.
+If a supplier does not reach the required level or is not able to provide the requested information, a process is initiated to reach an agreement with him and that he meets our requirements.
+In extreme cases, if this is not feasible, all additional business is blocked until the supplier can demonstrate that he has corrected the situation.

 - To build strategic allies.